August 4th, 2014 by StorageReview Enterprise Lab

 With a load of 15k virtual users, the StoreVirtual 4335 was the second-best performer with 3144.8TPS.

 The average latencies had a good spread across the group with 15k virtual users; there was a modest gap between the top performer (XIO710 with 19ms) and the StoreVirtual 4335, which had an average latency of 26m.
 There the gap nearly doubles to the PS6210XS.
-The Dell EqualLogic PS6110XS was overtaken by the NetApp FAS2240-2, which was the one all-HDD platform in the group.
+The Dell EqualLogic PS6110XS had the slowest performance.

-The results of the average latency benchmark were consistent with those of the TPS test; the StoreVirtual 4335, XIO 710, and Dell EqualLogic PS6210XS were the top three performers with 142ms, 133ms, and 146ms, respectively, and the NetApp FAS2240-2 was the slowest device.
+The results of the average latency benchmark were consistent with those of the TPS test; the StoreVirtual 4335, XIO 710, and Dell EqualLogic PS6210XS were the top three performers with 142ms, 133ms, and 146ms, respectively.

 Enterprise Synthetic Workload Analysis